rutgers-oarc/fpga/vncserver.md

 ```
 vncviewer &
 ```
-and in the display type in `:1` (displays start from 0 upwards, and your `display:0` is your laptop).
+and in the display (or vncserver) type in `:1` (displays start from 0 upwards, and your `display:0` is your laptop).
 Type in the password that you set up when starting the vncserver.
 This need not be your rutgers netid password.

 This should be all - complicated enough!